 Blessed with a pretty good homonym for a surname, he is not to be confused with his namesake, the famous jazz producer.
 This Richard Bock picked up the cello at twelve years of age, studying at Julliard.
 Six years later, he became the youngest principal musician in the history of the American Symphony Orchestra, hand-picked by none other than Leopold Stokowski.
 He aced the audition in spite of little formal training beyond Julliard.

 In fact, Richard would find himself much in demand as a principal cellist and featured soloist throughout his career.
 After his stint with the ASO, he was recruited by Riccardo Muti to join the Maggio Musicale Fiorentino Orchestra, which required him to move to Florence, Italy.
-(Life is hard for musicians.)
 It did not take long for the Musicus Concentus Chamber Players to pluck him for a pair of tours in Germany and Italy.
-Richard remained in Florence for about eight years, and then returned to the States, although it was short-lived return.
+Richard remained in Florence for about eight years, and then returned to the States, although it was a short-lived return.

 Soon, he found himself touring the former Soviet Union with the Pro-Arte Chamber Orchestra.
 His rendition of Franz Joseph Haydn’s Cello Concerto in C major wowed them in Kiev, Leningrad, Moscow, Riga, and Vilna.
-So impressed were the Soviets, Bock was soon recruited to join the ranks of the Soviet Émigré Orchestra, and as if his itinerary wasn’t screwy enough, they wound up touring the States.
+So impressed were the Soviets, Bock was soon recruited to join the ranks of the Soviet Émigré Orchestra, and they wound up touring the States.

 It seemed like a good time to put down stakes for a while, so Richard didn’t hesitate when Julius Rudel drafted him into the Buffalo Philharmonic.
 Not content to be static for any amount of time, Richard also helped found the Westminster Chamber Orchestra.